M-o-a-T/moat/doc/spec_control.rst

 client is disconnected by a third party, e.g. because of imminent loss of power.
 0xFF means "undetermined", used e.g. as long as a door is open.

-If bit 3 is clear, the client assumes that it'll be online permanently.
+If bit 3 is clear, the client states that it'll be online permanently.

 If bit 4 is set, the next byte contains a timer minifloat that states how long the client is likely to sleep before re-polling.
 Zero means